fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 After it finishes building, exit using `CTRL-C`, and then run just the database container so that we can execute our migration.

 So we do: `poetry run alembic revision --autogenerate -m "Create user table"`.
-This will use the models metadata and crate a new `versions` file so keep an eye out on that folder.
+This will use the models metadata and create a new `versions` file so keep an eye out on that folder.

-If you are using Docker, you can do `docker-compose run --rm web pipenv run alembic revision --autogenerate -m "create user table"`
+If you are using Docker, you can do `docker-compose run --rm web poetry run alembic revision --autogenerate -m "create user table"`

 {lang=bash,line-numbers=off}
 ```